Makeful: On-screen and interactive features

 Before rebranding as a comedy channel, BiteTV maintained a multi-panel visual format that differed from most other television channels, with content surrounding programs being broadcast on the channel consisting a display of on-air promotions and upcoming shows, a BiteTV office webcam, a status bar to show the remaining time left in the show, and a feature called "The Crawl" that contained pointless facts, weird laws, updates on programming, and the PC Chat 2 Screen function.
+By 2009, they would ditch the multi-panel layout that they used, only keeping the status bar.

 The PC Chat 2 Screen was a function created by BiteTV that let viewers interact with the channel and other viewers by letting them comment on what would appear on-air within minutes.
 As with early user-generated content meant for television (mainly seen then on MTV and Tech TV), it was subject early on to contributions from viewers containing either inappropriate content or spam links which were not vetted before coming to air, requiring BiteTV to institute human and automatic moderation to keep content broadcast-safe.

 As Makeful (2015–present)

-On August 18, 2015, it was announced that Bite would be rebranded as Makeful, described as "a new lifestyle specialty channel celebrating the maker community and the creation of one-of-a-kind, handmade goods."
+In June 2015, at its annual upfront, Blue Ant subsequently omitted any reference to BiteTV in announcing its fall schedule plans, while announcing a "new and improved" lifestyle network named Makeful.
+It was later announced on August 18, 2015, that Bite would be rebranded as Makeful on August 24, described as "a new lifestyle specialty channel celebrating the maker community and the creation of one-of-a-kind, handmade goods."

-The channel relaunched on August 24.
+The final program to air under the BiteTV banner was SOS: Save Our Skins.
+The channel officially relaunched on August 24 at 5:00 a.m.
+Eastern time.
+Following the rebrand, sister channel AUX added some of the comedy programming that had aired in repeats on Bite, such as Brickleberry (later moved to The Comedy Network).

+On June 22, 2018, Blue Ant Media announced the launch of its Asian feed of Makeful HD in a carriage deal with Starhub TV on August 31, 2018 due to the closure of Discovery Network channels on Starhub TV, the channel showcases the skills and creativity of local Singaporean makers.
+It is their first distribution into Asia Pacific, and it eventually launched in Malaysia, Philippines, Indonesia, Thailand and Hong Kong later.

+Programming

-Programming aired on the channel has included Landscape Artist of the Year Canada.
+Makeful currently airs a mix of lifestyle, reality, and documentary programming.
+Original programming aired on the channel has included Landscape Artist of the Year Canada.
+Though primarily dedicated to maker culture-based shows, the channel also airs general entertainment programming; such as Whose Line Is It Anyway?, a Canadian version of Hoarders, and Celebrity Family Feud.

+As Bite TV, the channel historically aired short form programming, and also aired various comedy shows, such as It's Always Sunny in Philadelphia, Jimmy Kimmel Live!, and Warren United.
+In its final years, Bite would add general audience reality shows, such as Party Down South and Cops.